farshidtz/edgex-demos-wiki/Ambient-Sensing.md

 ...
 ```

-The topics are `pluto/dht22/temperature` and `pluto/dht22/humidity`.
+The topics have `.../<device>/<resource>` format.
 The payloads are the raw measurements, without any envelop object.
 That's exactly how we want them to be!

 3. Setup device mqtt (install, configure)